Where does torture happen around the world?

 When Daesh took the state, torture was used consistently on citizens as a means of oppression and control.

-Since Daesh lost its grip on the Mesopotamian state in 2018, the Iraqi government has repeatedly used torture as an interrogation technique instead of carrying out proper criminal investigations.
+Since Daesh lost its grip in 2018, the Iraqi government has repeatedly used torture as an interrogation technique instead of carrying out proper criminal investigations.

-Our evidence suggests that torture is still practised by both sides.
+Our evidence suggests that torture is still practised across the country.

 Our evidence shows that torture has been happening in Turkey for decades, mainly to repress the Kurdish minority and the political involvement of its people.

-Based on 60 medico-legal reports we produced between February 2012 and March 2017, our 2017 country briefing highlighted the systematic use of torture between 1992 to 2015.
+Based on 60 medico-legal reports we produced between February 2012 and March 2017, our 2017 country briefing highlighted the systematic use of torture between 1992 and 2015.

 Read more about torture in Turkey.